Leadership change is not the risk. It is what leadership change reveals.

 Undocumented Owner Dependencies

 Pricing logic, vendor relationships, key client history, and operational knowledge that exist only in the departing leader's experience.
-None of it is written down.
 None of it transfers automatically.
-All of it affects performance.

-Client relationships tied to the outgoing leader.
-Vendor relationships managed on personal trust.
-When the leader changes, the relationships are at risk, and the revenue attached to them is at risk with them.
+Client relationships tied to the outgoing leader, not the business.
+When the leader changes, the revenue attached to those relationships is in play.

 Execution Gaps Invisible Under Stability

-Systems, processes, and governance structures that work when the same leader is in place every day.
-Put the business under transition pressure and the gaps surface: unclear decision rights, missing documentation, untested backup plans.
+Systems and governance structures that work when the same leader is in place every day.
+Transition pressure surfaces what stability concealed.

 Leadership Bench Depth